The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 Delek Group Ltd, Israel

 Its subsidiary, NewMed Energy, on 6 December 2022 announced the signature of a gas exploration and production agreement offshore Boujdour, Western Sahara.
-Drilling is to take place withint 2,5 years.
+Drilling is to take place within 2,5 years.
+The company's licence was condemned by Polisario in June 2023.

-NewMed has obtained a 37.5% stake in the license partnership, while the Moroccan government holds 25% and private company holds 37,5%
+NewMed has obtained a 37.5% stake in the license partnership, while the Moroccan government holds 25% and a private company holds 37,5%.

-NewMed Energy is in November 2022 in the process of merging with Capricorn Energy - previously called Cairn Energy - which had ownership on the same Boujdour block.
+NewMed Energy was in November 2022 in the process of merging with Capricorn Energy - previously called Cairn Energy - which had ownership on the same Boujdour block.
+The merger plans later seemed to be abandoned.

 Incitec Pivot Ltd, Australia